Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Toggle using unmanaged (user-managed) Lavalink nodes - requires an existing Lavalink node for Audio to work, if enabled.
-This command disables the managed (bot-managed) Lavalink server: if you do not have an unmanaged Lavalink node available, you will be unable to use Audio while this is enabled.
+This command disables the managed (bot-managed) Lavalink server: if you do not have an unmanaged Lavalink node set up, you will be unable to use Audio while this is enabled.

 """"""""""